Aligned Fields Double Copy to Kerr-NUT-(A)dS: Single copy of five dimensional black holes

 Since the Weyl spinor $\Psi_{ABCD}$ is symmetric in all indices, its contraction with four copies of $\xi^{A}$ is an equivalent object.
 In terms of the variables

 the Weyl polynomial is

 Its form suggests the single copy

 Here, $S$ is the scalar factor that appears in the double copy relation \eqref{WeylSpinorDoubleCopyRelation}, which we fix \footnote{Our procedure to fix $S$ closely follows the treatment for type N spacetimes in \cite{Godazgar:2020zbv}, which also finds a set of first order differential equations for $S$ that are integrable.
 This approach differs slightly from the one used for type D spacetimes in \cite{Luna:2018dpt}, which relies on prior work showing how the double, single and zeroth copies can all be written in terms of a single Killing spinor that always exists in type D.} by requiring that $F_{\mu \nu} = \frac{1}{8} f_{AB} \sigma^{AB}_{\mu \nu}$ satisfy Maxwell's equations on the Kerr-NUT-(A)dS background.
+This single copy structure of the Weyl tensor was found already in \cite{Didenko:2011ir} for the case with no NUT parameter.

 Away from sources, either the Maxwell equations $ \nabla^{\mu} F_{\mu \nu} = 0$ or their dual $ \nabla_{[\mu} F_{\nu \rho]} = 0$ are equivalent to the two independent first order equations

 These equations have the unique solution (up to an overall constant)